rbei-etas/busmaster/Sources/CAN_Vector_XL/EXTERNAL_INCLUDE/Readme.txt

 http://www.vector.com/portal/medien/vector_informatik/TC_Website_01.pdf

 Conclusion:
-The user has to download the driver on its own.
+A download_driver.bat is provided to automate the task of downloading and installing the driver.